What is included...

 A trip to Spike Island Cork is a trip through 1300 years of Irish history —as well as a chance to experience beautiful nature and wildlife in a wild Irish setting.
 Departing from the historic and scenic seaside town of Cobh, your ticket includes:

-- The 12 minute return ferry journey across the one of the world’s largest natural harbour, Cork Harbour.
+- The 12-minute return ferry journey across Cork harbour, one of the world’s largest natural harbours.

-- A guided tour on arrival with one of our storytellers is included in the ticket price.
+- A guided tour on arrival with one of our storytellers.

-- Full access to our nature and walking trails – discover the 1.4km Glasis walk with stunning harbour views, or the 2.4km ring of Spike, which is fully signposted and interpreted as it passes abandoned villages and convict cemeteries.
+- Full access to our nature and walking trails—discover the 1.4 km glacis walk with stunning harbour views, or the 2.4 km ring of Spike, which is fully signposted and interpreted as it passes abandoned places like a village or convict cemetery.

-- A free map to explore our island waking trails and many interesting areas inside the fort
+- A free map to explore our island’s waking trails and many interesting areas inside the fort.

-- A free children’s map, to keep little ones busy as they explore the island.
+- A free map for children, to keep little ones busy as they explore the island.

 Augment your experience

-- There is a cafe on site selling hot and cold food and drinks, with seating inside and outside.
+- There is a café on site selling hot and cold food and beverages, with seating inside and outside.